Vietnamese people in Germany: Repatriation attempts & Eastern European arrivals

 After German reunification, the German government sought to reduce the populations of former guest workers in the east by offering each DM3,000 to leave the country and return home.
 Tens of thousands took this offer, but they were soon replaced by a further influx of Vietnamese asylum-seekers who had been employed as contract workers in other Eastern European nations, mainly from Poland and Czechoslovakia.
 Because of this, the Vietnamese communities in Central European countries grew a strong connection with each other.
-Throughout the 1990s, German attempts to repatriate the new immigrants back to their country of origin were not particularly successful, due to both Berlin's reluctance to forcibly deport them, and Hanoi's refusal to re-admit them; however, nearly four-tenths were barred from permanent residency in Germany.
+Throughout the 1990s, German attempts to repatriate the new immigrants back to their country of origin were not particularly successful, due to both Berlin's reluctance to forcibly deport them, and Hanoi's refusal to re-admit them; however, nearly two-fifths were barred from permanent residency in Germany.

 Nowadays

 The new group of Vietnamese migrants that have come in recent years are mainly coming because of educational and economic reasons.
 This new group is young and mainly come from Central Vietnam.

-Illegal Vietnamese immigration has also increased throughout the years.
-Many of these illegal immigrants came through Eastern European nations that are in the Schengen Area with legal work visas and pretend to reside in those countries.
-This is the most common way overall.